AMD-melliott/ai-infra-summit/README.md

 sudo amd-smi partition -g 0
 ```

-If the GPU is in SPX partitiong mode, change to CPX mode:
+If the GPU is in SPX partition mode, change to CPX mode:

 ```bash
 sudo amd-smi set -C cpx